University of Exeter

 "As members of The University Caterers Organisation (TUCO), MCR was an obvious choice to help bring us right up to date with the latest technology.
 The new system has enabled us to track sales and wastage at all of our outlets - from one office we can see which sites are busy and which are performing well."

-The three month roll out included in the installation of 35 SymPOS terminals with chip and pin devices as well as hand held mobile ordering and stock taking devices.
+The three month roll out included the installation of 35 SymPOS terminals with chip and pin devices as well as hand held mobile ordering and stock taking devices.
 The university also took advantage of shelf edge labelling software and integrated weighing scales.
-MCR also provided training to the university's 80 users as well as on-going support after installation.
+MCR also provided training to the university's 80 users as well as ongoing support after installation.

 Matthew Gatter, Sales Director at MCR Systems added, "We regularly work with a number of universities and understand their specific needs.
 The Symphony solution helped Exeter achieve the business drivers and ensure continuing competitiveness, supporting the 'more for less' initiative: increasing revenue, whilst driving down cost."